Employers: Why invest in apprenticeship training?

 2017 apprenticeship reforms (The Apprenticeship Levy)

-From May 2017, the way apprenticeships in England are funded by the government is changing for all employers.
+From May 2017, the way apprenticeships in England are funded by the government changed for all employers.
 Please select which category your business falls under:

 Why choose The College of Animal Welfare as a training provider?

 From 1 May 2017, to deliver apprenticeship training, training providers must be on the Register of Apprenticeship Training Providers (RoATP).
 All providers on the RoATP have been through a thorough application process with the Education and Skills Funding Agency that assessed their capability to deliver high-quality apprenticeship training – not all organisations who were previously delivering apprenticeships were successful in joining the RoATP.
 We are delighted that The College of Animal Welfare was successful.

 Over the years we have gained a well-earned reputation for excellence; delivering quality training and education and employer support.
 We are dedicated to providing your apprentice with superior training based on the needs of your business.
 Your apprentice will benefit from: